Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution

+\textbf{Hyper-parameter settings}.
+In practice, we observe that the $N=2$ partitioning is sufficient for our selected models and devices to fully overlap the graph switching costs by computation.
+Therefore, we fix the model partitioning schema of $N=2$ across all evaluation.
+For the retaining threshold in draft extension technique, we set a limit of 32, which is the least draft length to saturate NPU as shown in Figure~\ref{fig:cpu_npu_decoding_speed}.

 \textbf{Metrics and Configuration}.
 We evaluate average per-token latency, energy consumption and peak memory.
-We exclude accuracy comparison as \systemname~achieves lossless generation~\cite{work:sd_is_lossless}.
+We exclude accuracy comparison as \systemname~follows the strict verify schema in SD~\cite{work:sd_is_lossless} and achieves lossless generation.
 Energy is measured via Android’s virtual file system under \verb|/sys/class/power_supply| by profiling every 100ms.
 The Redmi K70 Pro is excluded from energy results as the device lacks root access.
 Experiments are repeated three times and we report the average numbers.